Meet the Team

 Co-Author & Teen Poet

-Cristian Gabriel Rodriguez,
+Cristian Gabriel Rodriguez, B.A.

 Creative Director & Book Trailer Producer